spatial-data-discovery/spatial-data-discovery.github.io/scripts/README.md

 * Empty file for starting changelog_generator.py.

 ### parsehtml.py
-* parses a simple html page to get all the text (with tag <p>), and saves it to txt file
+* parses a page from packhacker.com to get all the text (with tag <p>), and saves it to txt file, e.g. https://packhacker.com/travel-gear/heimplanet/neck-pouch-a5/

 ### Pdf_Converter.py
 * This script converts files between different formats.